Greenlanders: Home rule (1945–present)

 Greenland's Home Rule has increasingly embraced Greenlandic identity, with a focus on Kalaallit language and culture, while distancing itself from Danish influence and regional dialects.
 In 1979, the capital, Godthåb, was renamed Nuuk.
 A local flag was introduced in 1985, and the Danish-owned KGH was replaced by the locally managed Kalaallit Niuerfiat, now known as KNI A/S, in 1986.
 Following a successful referendum on self-government in 2008, Greenland's parliament gained expanded powers, and in 2009, Danish was removed as an official language.

 Greenland's international relations are mostly managed by its home rule government, though some matters remain under Danish oversight.
 As part of the agreement when Greenland exited the EEC, it was considered a "special case," retaining access to the European market through Denmark, which remains a member.
 Greenland is also involved in several regional organizations with Iceland, the Faroe Islands, and Indigenous Inuit populations from Canada and Russia.
 It was a founding member of the Arctic Council in 1996, an environmental group.
 The presence of U.S. military bases, particularly the Pituffik Space Base, continues to be a contentious issue, with some politicians advocating for a renegotiation of the 1951 US-Denmark treaty.
 The 1999–2003 Commission on Self-Governance even proposed that Greenland should seek to have the base removed from U.S. control and placed under international management, possibly through the United Nations.

-In 2025, U.S. President Donald Trump expressed interest in purchasing Greenland for strategic purposes, prompting criticism from Greenlandic officials and citizens.
+In 2025, U.S. President Donald Trump expressed interest in "purchasing Greenland," prompting criticism from Greenlandic officials and citizens.
 In interviews aired by Kalaallit Nunaata Radioa (KNR), some residents expressed concerns about cultural preservation and economic dependency.
 Greenland's leaders have also expressed criticism over an upcoming visit by a prominent American delegation, which Trump has previously suggested might be a candidate for annexation.